hydrocarbon-tk/Hydrocarbon/site/creating_a_grammar.index.md

 ## A Brief Introduction

-A single grammar is composed of on or productions that define how a particular subset of grammar should be parsed.
+A single grammar is composed of one or more productions that define how a particular subset of grammar should be parsed.
 The syntax of a basic production is `"<>" <production_name> ">" <production_bodies>`, where `production_name` is a sequence of alphanumeric and/or `_` underscore characters, and `production_bodies` is one or more production bodies separated by a `|` character: